H. G. Wells' The War of the Worlds (Pendragon Pictures film): H.G. Wells' The War of the Worlds: Director's Cut

 Released: September 2005.
-Reviewers complained about the film's original three-hour running time, and this version was cut by about forty-five minutes; it was available on video in regions 2 and 4, but not in region 1, the United States and Canada.
+Since many reviewers had complained about the film's running time, this version was cut by about forty-five minutes; it was available on video in regions 2 and 4, but not in region 1, the United States and Canada.

 The Classic War of the Worlds

 Released: December 25, 2006.
-This edition is the special final cut edit of H. G. Wells' The War of the Worlds and is 125 minutes long, fifty-five minutes shorter than the original.
-It has added scenes, re-edits, and re-tooled special effects; the director says this is the definitive version.
-The Classic War of the Worlds replaces the 3 hour rough cut version, H.G.
-Wells' The War of the Worlds, that was widely distributed and is now discontinued.
+This edition is the final cut of H. G. Wells' The War of the Worlds and is 125 minutes long, fifty-five minutes shorter than the original.
+It has added scenes, re-edits, and re-tooled special effects.
+The Classic War of the Worlds replaces the three-hour rough cut version, H.G.
+Wells' The War of the Worlds, that was widely distributed and was by then discontinued.

-War of the Worlds – The True Story
+War of the Worlds: The True Story

-In 2012 a re-imagined, re-edited, and re-thought version, with new material added, was released under the title War of the Worlds – The True Story; this new version, again directed by Timothy Hines, is presented as a faux-documentary.
+In 2012 a re-imagined, re-edited, and re-thought version, with new material added, was released under the title War of the Worlds – The True Story; this version, again directed by Timothy Hines, is presented as a faux-documentary.
 It revisits Wells' novel, portraying its events as historical by way of the documented recollections of a survivor of the Martian invasion.

 The film bases its approach on the 1938 Orson Welles CBS radio Halloween broadcast of War of the Worlds, by presenting itself as a true account of actual events.
 Director Timothy Hines said, in reference to this technique, "When Orson Welles broadcast War of the Worlds on the radio in the late 1930s, he presented it in such a way as to not clearly identify that it was a work of fiction.
 He did it for the drama.
 And many people mistook the fictional news broadcast as a real news broadcast.
 People believed they were hearing an actual invasion from Mars that night.
 We are approaching the story in the same way, as if it were an actual news documentary".